wp-plugins/musicpress-free/readme.txt

 MusicPress comes prebuilt with widgets, custom functions and simple shortcodes allowing you to enhance your WordPress website.

-MusicPress currently translates in to Chinese, Russian, French and Spanish.
-With more languages added soon.
+MusicPress currently translates in to:

+1. Chinese
+2. Russian
+3. French
+4. Spanish

+More languages coming.

 ### Pro Features Coming Very soon
 Subscribe at http://musicpress.io